gkorpal/gkorpal.github.io/_pages/drp.md

 ### Why are you offering DRPs?

-1. I just love to discuss mathematics with people.
+1. I just love to discuss number theory with people.
 2. It will also allow me to finally read that book/paper I never had time for!

 ### Can you give a DRP example?